cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 Given chain A and chain B, if chain A sends two IBC packets, each one containing an  `EXECUTE_TX` message, the order of execution of the packets, and so of the messages, is not guaranteed because it depends on the relayer delivery order of the packets themself.

 Solution:
 The user who needs a certain order of execution for its messages Must place them in the same IBC ica packet.
 When the messages are placed in the same IBC packet, we can guarantee the atomicity and the order of execution.
-Indeed if any of the messages fails, everything will be reverted by writing an error acknowledgment, and ,additionally, the messages that are passed in a interchain account `EXECUTE_TX` will be executed by the host chain following a FIFO mechanisms.
+Indeed if any of the messages fails, everything will be reverted by writing an error acknowledgment, and, additionally, the messages that are passed in an interchain account `EXECUTE_TX`` will be executed by the host chain following a FIFO mechanism.

-### Account balances post execution on host chain
+### Account balances post execution on the host chain

-In the case the controller chain wants to know the host account balance after certain msgs are executed, it should include a crosschain-query message at the bottom of the msg list.
+In the case the controller chain wants to know the host account balance after certain msgs are executed, it should include a cross-chain-query message at the bottom of the msg list.

 ### Interchain Account Recovery

 Since we are allowing only unordered channels and disallowing channel closure procedures, we don't need a procedure for recovering.
-Channel cannot be closed or get stucked.
+The channel cannot be closed or get stuck.

 ## Example Implementations